 Advanced Production Lab: Lighting Design

-Jeff Adelberg is an award-winning, Boston-based designer.
-In the last ten years, Jeff has emerged as one of Boston's most sought-after lighting designers for theatre, musical theatre, and opera, designing almost 200 productions.
-In Boston, Jeff's work appears at SpeakEasy Stage Company, the American Repertory Theatre, Actors' Shakespeare Project, Merrimack Repertory Theatre, Stoneham Theatre, Zeitgeist Stage, and many others.
+Jeff Adelberg is an award-winning, Boston-based designer for theatre, opera, and dance, and has designed over 200 productions.
+Jeff's work appears at SpeakEasy Stage Company, the American Repertory Theatre, Actors' Shakespeare Project, Merrimack Repertory Theatre, Stoneham Theatre, Zeitgeist Stage, and many others.

-Jeff designs lighting for Boston's annual Christmas Revels, a local holiday tradition featuring music, theatre, and dance performance from around the world.
-Also an educator, Jeff has been teaching at Boston College's Theatre Department since 2006 and, this fall, will begin teaching Lighting Design at Brandeis University.
-He has also been a guest lecturer and/or guest artist at The Boston Conservatory, Suffolk University, Tufts University, The Hartt School of Music, Concord Academy, MIT, Northeastern University, and others.
+As an educator, Jeff has been teaching at Boston College's Theatre Department since 2006 and, more recently, Brandeis University and MIT.
+He has also been a guest lecturer and/or guest artist at The Boston Conservatory, Harvard University, Suffolk University, Tufts University, The Hartt School, Concord Academy, Northeastern University, and others.
 Jeff is a graduate of the University of Connecticut and a member of USA-829.